Where are we with the RFP? This is perhaps the most common question asked of team members and SMEs contributing to a request for proposal.

 Executive Dashboard – Gain visibility into your team’s efforts to quickly perform win/loss analysis, view average completion time, and identify your top contributors.
 Now you can give recognition to your SMEs doing great work consistently with RFPs.
 (Can be viewed directly in your CRM.)

-Answer Library Dashboard – Content audits are necessary for overall RFP response quality.
-Here, admins can assign content owners and set up automatic reminders to notify when it’s time to refresh the answer library, based on the audit frequency you choose.
+Content Library Dashboard – Content audits are necessary for overall RFP response quality.
+Here, admins can assign content owners and set up automatic reminders to notify when it’s time to refresh the Content Library, based on the audit frequency you choose.

 RFP response management dashboards will grant you visibility into the entire process to save your team hours.
 The great unknown of RFP response will be eliminated with this level of analytics and reporting.
 Regular status meetings and emails will become obsolete when you can simply view the dashboard and know on the spot.